eyerean/rock-tracks-scottish-power/README.md

 The styles are definitely a good candidate for improvement.

 Additionally, `react-router` could be added for navigation between the two pages of the app, one being the track list page and the other being the track details page.

-Furthermore, this app lacks tests and that should be a future addition.